 Fixing mainEntity Schema Issues

-However, if you choose to hide all FAQs, then when you test the results, it will show invalid and missing mainEntity errors.
+However, if you choose to hide all FAQs, and testing the results will show invalid and missing mainEntity errors.

 Plugins/ Themes Conflict with Rank Math

-Another possible cause of this error could be the use of other Schema plugins.
-As a best practice, it is always recommended that you use only one plugin for generating or creating Schema.
+Another possible cause of this error could be using other Schema plugins.
+As a best practice, using only one plugin for generating or creating Schema is always recommended.

-In case you are using Rank Math’s Schema, then you should avoid using Schema from any other plugin or theme to avoid any possible conflicts.
-You can do a simple check to see whether there are any theme/ plugin conflicts with Rank Math.
+If you are using Rank Math’s Schema, you should avoid using Schema from any other plugin or theme to avoid any possible conflicts.
+You can check whether there are any theme/ plugin conflicts with Rank Math.

 If Rank Math detects any such incompatible plugin, an error will be shown for the same, just like the one below, and you can deactivate the incompatible plugin simply by clicking the link in the error notice.

 That’s it!
-We hope now you are clear on how errors such as invalid item/ missing mainEntity are reported by Google, especially if you are using Rank Math for creating FAQ Schema.
-If you are looking for more help, please don’t hesitate to reach out to our support team.
+We hope you are now clear on how errors such as invalid item/ missing mainEntity are reported by Google, especially if you are using Rank Math to create FAQ Schema.
+If you need more help, please don’t hesitate to contact our support team.
 We’re always here to help you.